jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 In this case, 1 + 2 + 4 = 7.
 This 7 thus represents read, write and execute.

-This is known as numeric notation.
+This is known as **numeric notation**.

-As you've seen previously, the first parameter represented user, the second parameter represented group and the third, others.
+As you've seen previously, the first parameter represented user, the second parameter represented group, and the third, others.
 In this case, 0777 translates to -rwxrwxrwx.

 ## Exercises (again)